-- Regulation of fluid balance
+- Regulation of fluid balance and blood pressure

 - Carbon dioxide transport